 The theory that some web marketers are fiercely defending is that, there is no point in spending advertising budget on Google AdWords and SEO PPC marketing simultaneously, because “paid ads devour organic search results”.
-These marketers believe that the two forces, AdWords and SEO, mutually cancel each other, which means that spending money on both traffic channels simultaneously is the worst marketing strategy possible.
+These marketers believe that the two forces, AdWords and SEO Boise, mutually cancel each other, which means that spending money on both traffic channels simultaneously is the best marketing strategy possible.
+This strategy has even produced proven results that directly support the claim that many digital marketers like Home Service Direct have found.

 As an experiment, Google “paused” showing paid ads to get an answer to the question of how such a step will affect the number of clicks on organic search results (Organic SERPs).
 In the course of the study, however, it was found that users in the absence of search results for AdWords did not suddenly start clicking on links provided by organic search.
 These findings disproved the view that with a decrease in PPC advertising costs, there will automatically be a significant increase in the number of clicks on SEO search engine positions.